Pic(k) your picnic spot.

 If you live in the West and are looking for all of the above without traipsing across Singapore, you can’t beat West Coast Park.
 Playground?
 Check.
 Paved pathways?
 Check.
 Beach?
 Check.
 Footpaths?
 Check.
 No one will claim they’re “bored” at this self-proclaimed “play centre of the west.”

 Looking for views of the bay and the dazzling Singapore skyline?
-Then Marina Barrage is the picnic spot for you!
+The Bay East Garden is the picnic spot for you!
 Tucked in the corner of the Marina Bay Area, (opposite the golf course) sits this green stretch of land, perfect for an afternoon of snacking, relaxing and kite flying!
 If it gets too hot, there’s also a water play area for the little ones.

 If picnicking among the best of Singapore’s flora and fauna is more your thing, take a hike to MacRitchie Reservoir where you can literally, take a hike.
 Loads of trails will lead you through one of Singapore’s most beloved nature reserves, or just relax amongst the native trees and birds.
 Looking to add some excitement to your picnic?
 Try the TreeTop Walk!